 It was once said of the capital of Italy’s Campania region, ‘see Naples and die’, but if you did just that you’d certainly be in good company.
 Naples is much friendlier than its reputation suggests, and there’s a lot to see and do there, and stunning Renaissance churches to visit.
 Perhaps its most unusual attraction, however, is its catacombs.
 The upper catacombs contain stunning frescoes, but the lower catacombs contain a large collection of skulls that have been collected over the centuries.
 It’s certainly not for the faint-hearted, but once seen it’s never forgotten.

 They call Bhutan, nestling in the Himalayas, the land of a thousand smiles, and it’s the only country in the world that measures Gross National Happiness as part of its happiness index.
 Until recently, Bhutan was practically closed to foreign tourists, but it has now opened its doors to a small number of tourists every year.
 This means that you can still get a taste of what the country is really like, and it can be an eye-opening and spiritually moving experience.
 The country only allowed television broadcasting and use of the internet in 1999, but that hasn’t prevented it from being one of the friendliest and most unique countries to visit.

-Forget about visiting Machu Picchu or climbing Mount Kilimanjaro, and do something original, exciting, and maybe even a little frightening instead.
+Forget about visiting Machu Picchu or climbing Mount Kilimanjaro, and do something original, exciting, and maybe even a little frightening instead can be a wonderful experience to add in your weekend adventure.
 Staying at a Dead Sea resort, descending into Naples’ catacombs or visiting Bhutan will provide a lifetime’s worth of memories, and make you the envy of your friends.
 Isn’t that what a bucket list should really be about?